|. . . 2011-12-22|

 Erratum: p.
 5, line 3, for "pp. 130-134" read

 And yes, while the narrator observes perspectival and temporal bounds, his text otherwise strays.
-Phlegmy strands of narrative dissolve and re-emerge in a fashion difficult to capture with a short excerpt, but this paragraph incorporates a number of characteristic concerns:
+Phlegmy strands of narrative dissolve and re-emerge in a fashion difficult to capture in a short excerpt, but this paragraph incorporates a number of characteristic concerns:

 At the age of fifteen, Caroline was physically mature and obstinately shy.
 This was the fault of her mother who still kept her in very brief, childish frocks, so that she had something of the perverse and rather horrible attraction of the principal boy in a pantomime.
 She was a large, handsome child, with clustering, fair hair and big, golden legs.
 Her face had the suggestively Jewish nose and short upper lip of a virgin sheep newly dipped.
 She was presumably born under Aries.
 I found her disturbing and was rather ashamed of the fact.
 Margaret said that I had no need to be, for the child was obviously of an age to be desired or she wouldn't be that shape.